klangner/hmm/README.md

 Using this library we can answer the following question:

-Given the observation 'H H T T T' which coins were used during each toss?
+Given the observations 'H H T T T' which coins were used during each toss?

 Lest build HMM model and check the answer: